 In terms of language, teenagers and adults who speak other Indo-European, Asian and Pacific Island, or other languages are significantly underrepresented in the neighborhood.
 Similarly, seniors who speak other languages are also less common compared to the national average.

 The neighborhood's work and commute patterns are distinctive.
 A majority of the residents start work very early in the morning, between 12:00 a.m. and 5:29 a.m.
 Most people work in the same county as their residence, but the number of those who work in their place of residence is quite low.
-A significant proportion of residents walk to work or work from home, while public transportation is less commonly used.

 This area has a higher number of people living with stepchildren and grandchildren, as well as those living in group quarters.
-It is also notable that the number of males who are separated, widowed, or divorced is higher than the national average, whereas the number of never-married women is lower.
+It is also notable that the number who are separated or widowed is higher than the national average, whereas the number of never-married women is lower.

 The educational attainment of the neighborhood's residents is predominantly skewed towards lower levels, with a high proportion of individuals having completed 9th to 12th grade without a diploma, or having obtained a GED or alternative credential.
 College and postgraduate education levels are considerably below the national average.